 Enhancing patient and family support

-- Helping identify what is important to you and your family and convey this the care team.
+- Helping identify what is important to you and your family and convey this to the care team.

 - Supporting communication in complicated family situations.